lilleman ba4503b4d1

 docker compose -f compose.yml up --build -d # base config only, no source mount

-compose.yml is the full prod stack — web + Postgres + the three Ory services (Kratos/Keto/Hydra, with migrations + the one-shot bootstrap) — and mounts no source.
-Secrets come from the environment (CSRF_SECRET, POSTGRES_USER/POSTGRES_PASSWORD); the base already sets REQUIRE_SECURE_SECRETS=true, so a missing or dev-throwaway CSRF_SECRET fails the boot rather than running insecure.
+compose.yml is the full prod stack — web + Postgres + the three Ory services (with migrations and the one-shot bootstrap) — and mounts no source.
+Secrets come from the environment; the base sets REQUIRE_SECURE_SECRETS=true, so a missing or dev-throwaway CSRF_SECRET fails the boot rather than running insecure.
+Before going live, supply the production secrets and any SSO credentials — the only manual prep (What you must supply).

-A deep link reached while signed out — or after the ~10m session JWT lapses mid-task — bounces to the themed sign-in and, once authenticated, returns to the page that was requested (return_to, validated host-relative by localPath in src/http/safe-url.ts, so a crafted ?return_to= can't turn login completion into an open redirect).
-If Ory is unreachable on the sign-in path itself, the user gets an honest 503 ("sign-in is temporarily unavailable"), distinct from the catch-all 500.
+A deep link reached while signed out — or after the session JWT lapses mid-task — bounces to the themed sign-in and returns to the page that was requested (return_to, validated host-relative by localPath in src/http/safe-url.ts, so a crafted value can't turn login completion into an open redirect).
+If Ory is unreachable on the sign-in path itself the user gets an honest 503, distinct from the catch-all 500.
+The server drains in-flight requests on SIGTERM/SIGINT.

 Observability